brendanjohnharris/AllenSDK.jl/README.md

 For more complex usage, please see [AllenNeuropixels.jl](https://www.github.com/brendanjohnharris/AllenNeuropixels.jl), which builds on this package by providing a more Julia-oriented interface to the AllenSDK.

-You should have no problems installing this package as usual on Linux and Windows.
-On MacOS, you may need to install the Python dependencies manually (see `CondaPkg.toml`) in some environment, then set:
+If CondaPkg has trouble resolving the Python dependencies, you may need to manually install the packages listed in `CondaPkg.toml` to some Conda environment, then set:
 ```julia
 ENV["JULIA_CONDAPKG_ENV"] = "/path/to/some/environment/"
 ENV["JULIA_CONDAPKG_OFFLINE"] = true
 ```
 These environment variables tell [CondaPkg.jl](https://github.com/JuliaPy/CondaPkg.jl) to use a manual python installation and avoid updating.
+You could also try the 'MicroMamba' backend for CondaPkg instead of 'Pixi'.